earthly/earthly/docs/guides/cloud-secrets.md

 ### Interacting with the private user secret store from the command line

-Each user has a non-sharable private userspace which can be referenced by `/user/...`; this can be thought of as your home directory.
+Each user has a non-sharable private user-space which can be referenced by `/user/...`; this can be thought of as your home directory.
 To view this workspace, try running:

 ```bash